 I will have scans every six months for five years, but so far, so good.
 It is the fear of a cancer recurrence that I have found overwhelming and difficult to deal with.
 I do think the mental side of a cancer diagnosis takes longer to recover from.
 I became really depressed and found it hard to get out of bed.
 My Mum had died of cancer just before I was diagnosed and also, I think my own diagnosis made me lose trust in my body.
 Everyone says to me, ‘How did you not know, it was the size of two babies!’
 But cancer has made me realise that none of us has control over anything.
 You can exercise and eat properly and be a good person and still get cancer.
 It has really helped me to speak with a psychologist about everything, because it made me realise I was carrying a lot of grief and fear.

 On the positive side, I feel very grateful that if I had to experience cancer, it was one that could be treated.
 You have got to make the most of what you have got while you have got it.
 I am so thankful for the Peter Mac sarcoma and radiation teams, particularly Professor Michael Henderson and Associate Professor David Gyorki who are leading specialists in the field.
-My recovery is thanks to them, and also to my beautiful family and strong friendship and community network – they really stepped in and helped me, as well as my husband and teenage girls.
+My recovery is thanks to them, and also to my beautiful family and strong friendship and community network – they really stepped in and helped me, as well as my family.

 I really am one of the lucky ones.
 Now I want to tell my story to help others who are diagnosed with sarcoma.”